-When you think of a good leader and how they should govern, what comes to mind?
-Not only for a leader that has been put in a high position to guide the people in the government.
-But also to guide the people of the Lord in what is right.
+What comes to mind when you think of a good leader and how they should govern?
+Not only a leader that has been put in a high position to guide the people in the government.
+But also someone who teaches God’s people.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things, there is no law.
 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 Galatians 5:22-24

-If they are truly in the Lord, they should be humble, look to the needs of others, and give of themselves to lift the poor out of the state of their suffering.
+If they are truly following the Lord, they should be humble, look to the needs of others, and give of themselves to lift the poor out of the state of their suffering.
 There is a reward for giving what is material in exchange for what is spiritual.
 An eternal treasure laid up in heaven for sacrificing what is temporal that others may have the same.
-Good leaders give of themselves to others.
+Good leaders give of themselves to others and do not seek to gain for themselves.

 The people curse him who holds back grain, but a blessing is on the head of him who sells it.
 Whoever diligently seeks good seeks favor, but evil comes to him who searches for it.
 Whoever trusts in his riches will fall, but the righteous will flourish like a green leaf.
 Proverbs 11:24-28